Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 • Mucin Layer: Helps tears spread evenly across the eye surface.

-When any layer fails—due to meibomian gland dysfunction, aqueous deficiency, or mucin abnormalities—temporary relief from artificial tears does nothing to solve the underlying dysfunction.
+When any layer fails—due to meibomian gland dysfunction, aqueous deficiency (when the eyes do not produce enough tears), or mucin abnormalities—temporary relief from artificial tears does nothing to solve the underlying dysfunction.
 Early dry eye treatment is key to preventing long-term damage.

 How Honolulu Eye Doctors Help with Persistent Dry Eyes

-Eye clinics in Honolulu offer advanced treatments for chronic dry eye, including in-office procedures.
-Kahala Eye Clinic provides expert eye care and dry eye treatment in Honolulu.
-Ala Moana Advanced Eye Clinic offers a range of successful options to treat dry eyes.
+Kahala Eye Clinic in Honolulu offer advanced treatments for chronic dry eye, including in-office procedures that utilize advanced equipment for precise diagnosis and effective management.
+Kahala Eye Clinic provides expert Honolulu eye care and specialty contacts alongside dry eye treatment in Honolulu.

 Our Comprehensive Dry Eye Treatment Approach

 At Kahala Eye Clinic, treating dry eyes begins with understanding exactly what’s causing your symptoms.
-Dr. Sultzer thoroughly evaluates the tear film stability, meibomian gland structure, and ocular surface health in ways standard exams cannot.
+Our eye doctors specalize in dry eye treatment, and thoroughly evaluates the tear film stability, meibomian gland structure, and ocular surface health in ways standard exams cannot.
+A thorough examination is performed during your eye exam, utilizing advanced diagnostic tools such as a slit lamp microscope to provide detailed visualization of the eye’s surface and structures.

 This thorough diagnostic process identifies the specific type and cause of each patient’s dry eyes.
 Is your primary issue aqueous deficiency, evaporative dysfunction, or a mixed presentation?
 Aqueous Deficient Dry Eye occurs when the lacrimal glands do not produce enough water-based tears.
 Are your meibomian glands blocked, atrophied, or both?
 Is inflammation driving your symptoms?
+Tear duct blockages may also be evaluated as part of this comprehensive assessment.
 These distinctions determine which treatments will actually work.

-After the exam, Dr. Sultzer creates personalized dry eye treatment plans addressing each patient’s unique situation.
+After the exam, our eye doctor creates personalized dry eye treatment plans addressing each patient’s unique situation.
 Rather than a one-size-fits-all approach, your plan considers your specific dysfunction type, contributing health conditions, lifestyle factors, and the demands of living in Honolulu’s climate.
 Our commitment is to long-term relief and restored quality of life, not temporary fixes.

 Dry eye treatment in Honolulu - pictured here is a patient using drops that have been specifically prescribed for their type of dry eye disease.

-Prescription treatments target the inflammatory cycle driving chronic symptoms.
-Medications like cyclosporine reduce inflammation and boost natural tear production over time.
-Short-term corticosteroid drops may control acute flares.
+• Prescription treatments for dry eye often come in the form of eye drops that target the inflammatory cycle driving chronic symptoms.
+Medications like cyclosporine (such as Restasis) and lifitegrast (such as Xiidra) work by increasing your tear volume.
+Short-term corticosteroid eye drops may control acute flares.
 These prescription options address what over-the-counter drops cannot—the underlying disease process.

 Specialty contact lenses offer remarkable relief for severe dry eye patients.
 Custom scleral lenses vault over the cornea, creating a fluid reservoir that keeps the eye constantly hydrated.
 For patients who thought contact lenses were impossible due to dryness, these lenses can be transformative, providing both vision correction and therapeutic benefit.